[ Printer Friendly Version ] [ Report Abuse ]

 "Just go get ready for bed!"
 Dezzy said, sticking her tongue out at her sister.

 "Actually, we all should be getting ready for bed.
-So no more talk of Dezzy and Godric," Addie said.
+So no more talk of Dezzy and Godric," Addie said, raising her voice a bit to be heard above the chatter in the room.

 "Addie?"
 Dezzy asked, as her sisters moved around the room getting ready for bed.

 "Do you think we could maybe go dancing tomorrow night?
-It's been a fortnight since we've been to the pavilion."
+It's been a fortnight since we've been to the pavilion," Dezzy asked hesitantly, worried that her sister would say no.

 Addie thought for a moment before answering.
 "I supposed that would help get some energy out of Bea.
-Alright.
+All right.
 If Aunt Rowena goes to bed early again, we can go."

 "You're welcome.
-Now go to bed before I change my mind," Addie said with a tiny smile.
+Now go to bed before I change my mind," Addie teased, giving Dezzy a tiny smile.

 Dezzy kissed her sister's cheek, then went to change out of her dress.
-Even if her aunt wasn't as friendly as she'd like, Dezzy had something to look forward to.
+Even if her aunt wasn't as friendly as she would have liked, Dezzy now had something to look forward to.
 They would get to dance again!
 That, at least, would make even the worst day bearable.